Economic impact of the Gaza war: Military expenses

-It has been estimated that if the war went on for eight to twelve months, the cost of the war to the Israeli economy would be more than $50bn, or close to 10% of GDP, according to Calcalist, citing early Ministry of Finance figures.
-The estimates assume the conflict is limited to Gaza, without further escalation with other parties, and relies on the 350,000 drafted reservists returning to work soon.

 In November, the Bank of Israel projected that the war would incur a total expense of approximately USD53 billion until 2025.
 This estimation was based on forecasts of increased defense and other expenditures, coupled with a decline in tax revenue.
 The magnitude of military activity witnessed by Israel in terms of duration, intensity, and cost has not been observed in recent times.
 The 2014 Gaza War, also known as Operation Protective Edge by the Israel Defense Forces (IDF), lasted for over a month and had a significant impact on the Israeli economy.
 It resulted in an estimated loss of ILS7bn (USD1.96bn), excluding reservist pay and air force weaponry expenses.
 To restore financial stability, the government implemented a budget cut of ILS2bn (USD559m) across all ministries, except defense.

-Funding of the military during the war in Israel ballooned, going from $1.8 Billion to $4.7 Billion by the end of 2023.
+Funding of the military during the war in Israel ballooned, going from $1.8 Billion to $4.7 billion by the end of 2023.

-Funding for Operation Gideon's Chariot was estimated at costing the Israeli taxpayer 1.2 Billion shekels a month.
+Funding for Operation Gideon's Chariot was estimated at costing the Israeli taxpayer 1.2 billion shekels a month.